Stutimaha/My-DSA-Journey/README.md

-#### LeetHub Integration
-This repository is integrated with LeetHub, a Chrome extension that automates the process of pushing code to GitHub when passing all tests on a LeetCode problem.
+**LeetHub Integration**: This repository is integrated with LeetHub, which automates the process of pushing code to GitHub when passing all tests on a LeetCode problem.